 Last year, ComCode invited former Champlain President, Don Laackman, and Devin Paden, the College’s Computer Networking & Cybersecurity Program Director, to participate in the Munich Cybersecurity Conference, an offshoot of the Munich Security Conference.
 This exclusive gathering brings together businesses, governments, and IT executives from around the world to discuss issues of cybersecurity.
 “Markus and Claudia Geier have been great advocates for the program,” said Laackman.
 “They arranged for us to present to a group of 100 executives and pitch Champlain students as intern candidates.”
 After a tour of the new Information Security Hub at Munich Airport (an emerging world-class cybersecurity think tank and training center), the Director of Cybersecurity at the Airport asked if Champlain could provide him with interns to work at the Hub.

-Cybersecurity is one of the most urgent global issue of our time, yet currently there are more than 300,000 cybersecurity jobs left unfilled in the United States, according to recent estimates from Cyberseek.org.
+Cybersecurity is one of the most urgent global issues of our time, yet currently there are more than 300,000 cybersecurity jobs left unfilled in the United States, according to recent estimates from Cyberseek.org.
 Champlain’s ComCode Internship addresses this need head on.
 It gives students a global perspective and prepares them for what’s looming on the horizon.
 “Working in another country is an eye-opening experience.
 Taking this leap allowed me to show initiative, become adaptable, and gain independence,” says Jenna.
 “Champlain teaches its students to be global citizens, experiential learners, and cross-disciplinary thinkers,” says Don Laackman.
 “Champlain continues to innovate to meet the needs of today’s industry and prepare students for a future of unprecedented change.”
 Nowhere is this more evident than in this exciting and immersive global internship program.